B.I.G: 2017: "1.2.3" and Hello Hello

 On February 3, 2017, B.I.G announced their return with the fifth single, "1.2.3".
 The single entitled "B.I.G Rebirth" was released on February 13.
 The group promoted the single without rapper Minpyo, who was taking a break due to health problems.

 On May 15, B.I.G announced their sixth single, Hello Hello, would be released of May 23.
 B.I.G held their first concert in South Korea entitled B.I.G Asia Tour in Seoul, on June 24, at the KBS Arena in Seoul.
 On July 5, B.I.G introduced a campaign song entitled "Remember", they released the digital single on July 7.
 In September B.I.G embarked or their first tour of Asia named The B.I.Ginning in which they played venues in Manila and Yokohama.
 Later that month they conducted their first overseas tour, the B.I.G Special Latin Tour, in Brazil, Chile and Mexico.

 2018–present: Addition of new member, Illusion, member departures and Mr. Big: Flashback

 On November 15, 2018, the group's leader J-Hoon enlisted in the military.

 On January 19, 2019, Jinseok was added to the group.

-On November 4, the group released their seventh single, Illusion, in both Korean and Arabic, making them the first K-pop group to release a song in the language.
+On November 4, 2019, the group released their seventh single, Illusion, in both Korean and Arabic, making them the first K-pop group to release a song in the language.

-On September 30, Benji's contract with GH Entertainment ended and it was later announced that he had left the group.
+On September 30, 2020, Benji's contract with GH Entertainment ended and it was later announced that he had left the group.

 On March 31, 2021, Minpyo's contract with GH Entertainment came to an end and it was later announced that he had left the group after choosing not to renew.

+On August 10, 2021 B.I.G. and 3YE had a collaboration song titled "Presente."
+This group is known as Triple7.

 On November 23, 2021, the group released their eighth single, Mr. Big: Flashback, which includes the single "Flashback".